Sandra L. Shullman, PhD

-Sandra (Sandy) Shullman, PhD, is currently managing partner of the Columbus office of the Executive Development Group, an international leadership development and consulting firm, with offices in Greensboro, N.C.; Atlanta; Columbus, Ohio; and London, England.
+Sandra (Sandy) Shullman, PhD, is currently managing partner of the Columbus, O.H. office of the Executive Development Group, an international leadership development and consulting firm, with offices in Greensboro, N.C., Atlanta, Columbus, O.H., and London.
 In this role, she directs large scale executive coaching, executive education, and development projects for national and multinational client organizations.
 She also works individually as an executive coach with senior executives, especially in the financial services, high technology/scientific, higher education and health care areas.
 She has had a distinguished career working with senior executives and executive teams in a wide range of national and multinational organizations.

 Sandy has degrees from Dickinson College, Harvard University, and a PhD in counseling psychology with organizational emphasis from The Ohio State University.
 She was awarded a fellowship at the Center for Creative Leadership and was a Kathryn Sisson Phillips fellow of the National Association for Women Deans, Administrators and Counselors.

 In addition to her previous leadership role at the Center for Creative Leadership, Sandy served as part of the Ohio State University administration and was formerly co-founder and senior partner of Organizational Horizons, Inc., a regionally based consulting firm.
 She also served as senior consultant and director of research for a management consulting organization in Charlotte, N.C.